 Test How Long Your Alaskan Malamute Can Spend Alone

-1. Perform small tests.
+1. Perform Small Tests

 Each day, leave your Alaskan Malamute home alone for longer increments.
 Start with 30 minutes, then 1 hour, and more and more every day.